danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 </div>
 ```

-Now we can update the Stimulus controller to access this DOM element with `static targets`, then populate it using `this.messageTarget.innerHTML`:
+Then update the Stimulus controller to access this DOM element with `static targets`, and populate it using `this.messageTarget.innerHTML`:

 ```javascript
 import { Controller } from "@hotwired/stimulus"